Learn to make an all-natural witch hazel + herbal liniment can be used for varicose veins, muscle pains, strains, and aches.

 - 1 part calendula flowers

-- 1 part St. John’s wort (fresh is best, use dried only in a pinch)
+- 1 part St. John’s wort (fresh is ideal, but can use dried)

 - 1/4 part cayenne or ginger